-The dataset includes measures of Gross Value Added (GVA), Gross Value of Output (GVO), Labour (L), Capital (K), Energy (E), Material (M), Services (S), Labour Quality (LQ), Labour Productivity (LP) and Total Factor Productivity (TFP) at the industry and economy level from 1980-81 onwards.
-The database covering the period 1980-81 to 2019-20 has been constructed on the basis of data compiled from NSO, NSSO, ASI, Input-Output tables (I-O tables) and processed according to appropriate procedures.
+This document describes the procedures, methodologies and approaches used in the construction of India KLEMS database version 2022.
+The dataset includes measures of Gross Value Added (GVA), Gross Value of Output (GVO), Labour Employment (L), Labour Quality (LQ), Capital Stock (K), Capital Composition (KQ), the consumptions of Energy (E), Material (M) and Services (S) inputs, Labour Productivity (LP) and Total Factor Productivity (TFP).
+The database covers 27 industries comprising of the entire Indian economy.
+The database also provides these estimates at the broad sectoral levels (agriculture, manufacturing and services) and at the all-India levels.
+In the current version of the database covers the period from 1980-81 to 2020-21.
+The series have been constructed on the basis of data compiled from NSO, NSSO, ASI, Input-Output tables (I-O tables) and processed according to appropriate procedures.
 These procedures were developed to ensure harmonization of the basic data, and to generate growth accounts in a consistent and uniform way.
 Harmonization of the basic data has focused on several areas such as industrial classification, and aggregation levels.
-The data base covers 27 industries comprising the entire Indian economy.
-The industries are shown in Table 1.1 below.
-The variables in the data set are given in Table 1.2.